UK entrepreneur Michelle Mone is the founder of successful lingerie brand – Ultimo.

 Thinking small could have put Michelle out of business

-Just imagine if she decided to NOT go to selfridges at all.
-And Instead thought on a small scale instead of thinking big.
+Just imagine if she decided to NOT go Selfridges at all.
+And Instead thought on a small-scale instead of thinking big.

 There’s a good chance the opportunity wouldn’t have been big enough.
 And she wouldn’t have accomplished what she has.